khiav223577/active_model_cachers/README.md

 ### Example 7: Peek the data stored in cache

-If you just want to check the cached objects, but don't want it to load from database automatically when there is no cache.
-You could use `peek` method on `cacher`.
+If you only want to check the cached objects, but don't want it to load them from the database automatically when there is no cache, you can use `peek` method on `cacher`.

 ```rb
 class User < ActiveRecord::Base